"Errors in Active Directory operations" error adding the ESXi host to an Active Directory domain

 /etc/init.d/lwsmd start

-To workaround this issue on earlier ESX/ESXi versions, enter the user credentials in the <username> or <username@fqdn_of_the_domain> format.
+To workaround this issue on earlier ESXi versions, enter the user credentials in the <username> or <username@fqdn_of_the_domain> format.

-• Check with your AD team if ESXi computer object is disabled.
+• Check with the internal AD team to confirm if the ESXi computer object is disabled.

-• If it is disabled then enable it and retry the domain join.
+• If it is disabled, enable it and retry the domain join.

-• If it is in enabled state, then delete the ESXi computer object in AD and then re try domain join.
+• If it is enabled, delete the ESXi computer object in AD and retry domain join.